College of Humanities & Behavioral Sciences

 Recent Professional Activities

-- Dr. Atwell is currently working on a new edition of Wretched Sisters, to be published in 2014.
+- Dr. Atwell published the second edition of Wretched Sisters in 2014.

-- Dr. Atwell is currently working on a book titled, An American Dilemma: International Law, Capital Punishment, and Federalism, to be published in 2014 by Palgrave Macmillan.
+- Dr. Atwell published An American Dilemma: International Law, Capital Punishment, and Federalism in 2015 by Palgrave Macmillan.

 - Dr. Atwell has published a book chapter titled, "Performing Monstrous Violence: Aileen Wuornos, Murder, Abuse, and Exploitation," in Performances of Violence, edited by Austin Sarat (University of Massachusetts Press, 2011).